 Listens on Thrift port and receives events from external Thrift client streams.
 When paired with the built-in ThriftSink on another (previous hop) Flume agent, it can create tiered collection topologies.
+Thrift source can be configured to start in secure mode by enabling kerberos authentication. agent-principal and agent-keytab are the properties used by the Thrift source to authenticate to the kerberos KDC.
 Required properties are in bold.

+Property

+Name Default Description

-channels
+channels -

-type The component type name, needs to be thrift
+type - The component type name, needs to be thrift

-bind hostname or IP address to listen on
+bind - hostname or IP address to listen on

-port Port # to bind to
+port - Port # to bind to

-threads Maximum number of worker threads to spawn
+threads - Maximum number of worker threads to spawn

 selector.type

 selector.

-interceptors Space separated list of interceptors
+interceptors - Space separated list of interceptors

-interceptors. ·
+interceptors.